Louisiana

 FTC Act Section 5

 The Federal Trade Commission Act prohibits unfair or deceptive acts or practices in commerce, including deceptive privacy practices.
-The FTC has used this authority to bring enforcement actions against companies that fail to honor their privacy commitments or that engage in unfair data practices affecting Louisiana consumers.
+The FTC has used this authority to bring enforcement actions against companies that fail to honor their privacy commitments or engage in unfair data practices.

 Louisiana's Unfair Trade Practices and Consumer Protection Law

 Louisiana's Unfair Trade Practices and Consumer Protection Law (La.
 R.S.
 51:1401 et seq.) serves as a supplementary privacy enforcement tool.
-While this law is not a privacy statute, it prohibits unfair methods of competition and unfair or deceptive acts or practices in trade or commerce.
+While not a privacy statute, it prohibits unfair methods of competition and unfair or deceptive acts or practices in trade or commerce.

-The Attorney General can use this law to take action against businesses that engage in deceptive data practices, such as making false promises in privacy policies or misrepresenting how consumer data is used.
-Individual consumers can also bring private actions to recover actual damages, and the court must award treble damages plus attorney's fees when a business knowingly violates the law after receiving notice from the Attorney General.
+The Attorney General can use this law against businesses that make false promises in privacy policies or misrepresent how consumer data is used.
+Individual consumers can also bring private actions to recover actual damages.
+Courts must award treble damages plus attorney's fees when a business knowingly violates the law after receiving notice from the AG.

-Violations of the Database Security Breach Notification Law are explicitly treated as unfair trade practices under this statute, giving the Attorney General and private plaintiffs additional enforcement leverage.
+Violations of the Database Security Breach Notification Law are explicitly treated as unfair trade practices, and the incoming Louisiana Data Privacy Act will also tie its enforcement to this framework.

-How to Report a Data Breach or Privacy Violation in Louisiana
+How to Exercise Your Rights or Report a Violation

-For privacy violations involving deceptive practices, Louisiana residents can file a complaint with the Federal Trade Commission at reportfraud.ftc.gov.
+For privacy violations involving deceptive practices, file a complaint with the Federal Trade Commission at reportfraud.ftc.gov.

-For HIPAA violations involving medical information, residents can file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights.
+For violations involving medical information, file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights.

 Private Legal Action

 Louisiana residents who suffer actual damages from a business's failure to comply with the breach notification law can pursue a civil lawsuit.
-Under the Unfair Trade Practices law, successful plaintiffs may recover actual damages, attorney's fees, and costs.
+Successful plaintiffs may recover actual damages, attorney's fees, and costs.
 Treble damages are available if the violation was knowing.

 More Louisiana Laws

-Explore related Louisiana legal guides on our site:
+Explore related Louisiana legal guides on this site:

 Sources and References